FailAcademy/learning/wdp-vancouver/_lessons/week-05/01b-intro-to-react.md

 ## Exercise 1

-- Create an Array of 5 Todo objects.
+1. Create an Array of 5 Todo objects.
 The objects should have a `name` and `completed` property.
-- Set some of the Todos completed property to `true` and others to `false`.
+2. Set some of the Todos completed property to `true` and others to `false`.
-- Use the `.filter()` method to search for and eliminate all item with a completed status set to true.
+3. Use the `.filter()` method to search for and eliminate all item with a completed status set to true.
-- Use the `.map()` method to change all of the Todos to completed.
+4. Use the `.map()` method to change all of the Todos to completed.

+Use `console.log()` to print the resulting Arrays.

 ---

 ## Exercise 2

-We'll create our first React Component, and demonstrate how component state and the component's render method work together to update the component's UI.
+Take a close look at [this image](/public/img/slide-assets/airbnb-components.png) and create named React components for the UI elements.
+(Remember that components can be nested and have parent components).

+---

+## Exercise 3

+Create a complete page using the React components you created in **exercise 2**.
+Take all of the individual components and nest them where where appropriate, creating parent components if necessary.

 ---